 The lyrics to this song were first published in 1901 in New Jubilee Songs as Sung by the Fisk Jubilee Singers by John Wesley Work Jr. and his brother Frederick J. Work.

 The first recording of it was performed by the Sunset Four Jubilee Singers and released by Paramount Records in 1925.
 Some subsequent publications have a very large variety in the lyrics in the verses, but they all start with the lines as follows:

 Wade in the water

 Wade in the water, children,

 Related Post: 16 Tips On How To Prepare For Choir Auditions

-This song has references to Israelites’ crossing of the Jordan River into the promised land.
+This song references the Israelites’ crossing of the Jordan River into the promised land.
 Deuteronomy 30 verses 11-16 is a message from Moses directly to those who were following him to freedom:

 15 See, I set before you today life and prosperity, death and destruction.
 16 For I command you today to love the Lord your God, to walk in obedience to him, and to keep his commands, decrees and laws; then you will live and increase, and the Lord your God will bless you in the land you are entering to possess."

-The new testament also gives us more insight on what it means when God is going to trouble the water when you look at the King James version.
-John 5:4 gives an explanation of these waters below:
+The new testament also gives us more insight into what it means when God is going to trouble the water when you look at the King James version.
+John 5:4 explains these waters below:

 Related Post: How To Find A Choir To Join Near You